Pochettino will land 'monster job' and break Spurs’ hearts, says Jenas | Goal.com

 Pochettino will land 'monster job' and break Spurs’ hearts, says Jenas

-Mauricio Pochettino will land a “monster job” when he returns to management, says Jermanie Jenas, with there being every chance that the Argentine will return to haunt Tottenham.
+Mauricio Pochettino will land a “monster job” when he returns to management, says Jermaine Jenas, with there being every chance that the Argentine will return to haunt Tottenham.

 Spurs have opted to part company with the South American midway through the 2019-20 campaign.